 Court: Ohio can’t appeal block on ‘heartbeat’ abortion law

-COLUMBUS, Ohio (AP) — Ohio’s ban on most abortions will remain blocked after the First District Court of Appeals denied the state’s request to appeal a judge’s preliminary block on the law.
+COLUMBUS, Ohio (AP) - Ohio’s ban on most abortions will remain blocked after the First District Court of Appeals on Friday denied the state’s request to appeal a judge’s preliminary block on the law.

-The ruling Friday regards the so-called “heartbeat” law outlawing most abortions once cardiac activity is detected.

 Preterm-Cleveland and other Ohio abortion clinics challenge the law as a violation of the Ohio Constitution.

-The state argues the founding document never mentions abortion and so doesn’t protect the right to one.
+The ruling allows the case to proceed in county court, where the state is arguing that the Ohio Constitution doesn’t mention abortion and therefore doesn’t protect the right to one.

+Hamilton County Common Pleas Judge Christian Jenkins knocked that argument when he issued his preliminary injunction from the bench in October.
+He said a right doesn’t have to be named to be protected.

+A previous challenge to the Ohio law’s constitutionality under the U.S. Constitution was dropped after the nation’s high court overturned the landmark 1973 Roe v.
+Wade ruling legalizing abortions in June.